What is Anime? Definition, Origins & Why It’s Not Just Cartoons

 Summing up

 Anime is Japanese animation defined by its visual style, pacing, emotion, and genre range.
-It embraces minimalism when needed, goes big when it counts, and values internal character arcs as much as spectacle.
-It’s not just “animated content”—it’s a full cinematic language.
+It embraces minimalism when needed, goes big when it counts, and values internal character arcs as much as over-the-top action.
 Whether hand-drawn or digitally produced, anime continues to expand what animation can do.

 By Jan Sørup